luongnv89/libntoh/README.md

-This is a fock from project: [https://github.com/sch3m4/libntoh](https://github.com/sch3m4/libntoh) with some modifications and updates.
+This is a fork from project: [https://github.com/sch3m4/libntoh](https://github.com/sch3m4/libntoh) with some modifications and updates.

 # Modifications and Updates: